 In the name of this congregation, we send you out bearing these holy gifts, that those to whom you go may share with us in the communion of Christ’s Body and Blood.
 We who are many are one body, because we all share one bread, one cup.
 Amen.

-Eucharistic Visitors are trained by clergy and licensed by our bishop to administer the consecrated bread and wine to those who are unable to come to church.
+Eucharistic Visitors are lay people who are trained by clergy and licensed by our bishop to administer the consecrated bread and wine to those who are unable to come to church.
 Visits typically take place in parishioners’ homes, hospital rooms or at hospice.
-Eucharistic Visitors are sent out by the congregation from church on Sunday mornings using the Eucharistic Prayer.
+Eucharistic Visitors are sent out from church with a prayer by the congregation on Sunday mornings.

-St. Paul’s Healing Prayer Team offers prayers to heal body, mind and spirit during worship services.
+St. Paul’s Healing Prayer Team offers prayers asking for healing of body, mind and spirit during worship services.
 At Sunday services in the nave, members of the team are available at the side altar during Holy Communion.
 In the chapel, healing prayers are offered at the prayer desk.

-Clergy and pastoral staff regularly visit parishioners known to have been admitted to area hospitals as inpatients.
+Clergy and pastoral staff visit area hospitals regularly to see parishioners known to have been admitted.

 St. Paul’s maintains a public prayer list, published in ParishWeek and ParishLight, a confidential prayer list shared only with clergy and pastoral staff and a prayer list for those on active military duty and their families.
 With permission, people may be added to the public and confidential lists by full name or first name only and will normally remain on the list for one month unless the request is renewed.
 Those on the military prayer list usually remain as long as they are on active duty.

 The mission of the St. Paul’s Recovery Ministry is to educate parishioners about the disease of addiction and the paths to recovery with the goal of fostering a caring and approachable congregation supportive of those who are affected by this devastating illness.